 Observing the Infusion

 Color: ~2 years: yellow-green, like a child's innocence.
-3 years: orange-yellow.
+3 years: Orange-yellow.
 5-8 years: orange-red.
 8-15 years: pomegranate red.
 5-30 years: gemstone red.
 Over 0 years: wine red, akin to a perfect match.

-Tasting raw Pu'er tea primarily focuses on its aroma, sweetness, bitterness, astringency, aftertaste, salivation, throat resonance, moisture, and the unique present in some top-tier teas.
+Tasting raw Pu'er tea primarily focuses on its aroma, sweetness, bitterness, astringency, aftertaste, salivation, throat resonance, moisture, and the unique Qi present in some top-tier teas.
 This allows you to appreciate their essence and determine their quality level.